-Shandra Forrest-Bank, Assistant Professor at the College of Social Work, has been recognized for her research by publication in a number of prestigious journals that represent her field of research.
-Forrest-Bank worked in the field of substance abuse for 13 years as a counselor, clinical supervisor, and associate director before returning to academia and completing her PhD.
-Her observations while managing adolescent programs after having worked with adults with severe addictions have guided her research.
+Shandra Forrest-Bank completed her master's degree in Social Work at the University of Denver and then worked in the field of substance abuse for 13 years as a counselor, clinical supervisor, and associate director before returning to academia and completing her PhD.

 Accredited continuously by the Council on Social Work Education since 1945.